ricsanfre/pi-cluster/docs/_docs/nginx.md

 ### Traces

-Ingress Contoller is a key component for a distributed tracing solution because it is responsible for creating the root span of each trace and for deciding if that trace should be sampled or not.
+Ingress Controller is a key component for a distributed tracing solution because it is responsible for creating the root span of each trace and for deciding if that trace should be sampled or not.

 Distributed tracing systems all rely on propagate the trace context through the chain of involved services.
 This trace contex is encoding in HTTP request headers.
 There is two key protocols used to propagate tracing context: W3C, used by OpenTelemetry, and B3, used by OpenTracing.